Sahil58nayak/Employee_management/README.md

 # Employee_management
- Java Project Crud operation using SpringBoot Data JPA and Database Oracle SQL , also UI using JSP.
+ Java Project Crud operation using SpringBoot Data JPA and Database Oracle SQL , for UI using JSP.